Ruinerwarrior/Example.CMakeWithGithub/README.md

 # Example: CMake with Github

-This example shows ways to build, test and release applications and libraries build with cmake using github actions
+This example shows ways to build, test and release applications using cmake with github actions

 # How to build locally
 - Run `cmake -S . -B ./build` to configure